cobject/memory-game/README.md

 1. Complete the project

-2. Use
+2. Use DOM corrently

 # Checklist

 ## Game Behavior

 - [x] Randomly shuffles the cards.
 - [x] A user wins once all cards have successfully been matched.
 - [x] Congratulations Popup
 - [x] Restart Button